Trustable Compliance Report#

 TA-UPDATES

-JSON-Library components, configurations and tools are updated under specified change and configuration management controls.
+nlohmann/json library components, configurations and tools are updated under specified change and configuration management controls.

 0.00